HyagoOliveira/SceneManagement/README.md

 In order to use the package, you must first create a **SceneManager** ScriptableObject asset and use it on your scripts.
 SceneManager is a ScriptableObject to facilitate how your scripts reference it and avoid to use the Singleton pattern.

-To control how to Loading Process should happen, you can also create SceneTransition ScriptableObject assets and change its field.
+To control how to Loading Process should happen, you can also create SceneTransition ScriptableObject assets and change its fields.

 ## How To Use